 Since EU based clay target producers are already producing eco-friendly clay targets, and an industry source claims that, in theory, the resulting excess demand of eco-friendly clay targets could be served by a single EU producer (Eurotarget, 2020), it is assumed that most of the eco-targets sold in EU would also be produced in EU.
 Compared to the baseline, this could have positive producer surplus impacts.
-However, as there are also imports of eco-friendly clay targets (mainly from UK).
+However, as there are also imports of eco-friendly clay targets, it is also possible that there would be an increase of imported eco-friendly clay targets (mainly from UK).
 For this reason, the positive producer surplus impact of RO3 is not quantified.

 Table 26 shows the market situation following the implementation of RO3.
 Clay targets that use eco resin as a binder are 0.9 cents more expensive than those using petroleum resin as a binder, and 1.4 cents more expensive than those using either CTPHT or petroleum pitch as a binder.
 This difference in price will have an impact on the consumer surplus.
-Compared to RO2, the incremental annual cost in the form of consumer surplus loss would be $\in 2.7$ million ($\in 3.6$ million compared to the baseline).
-Again, enforcement costs of $\in 55$ 000 per year are included.
+Compared to RO2, the incremental annual cost in the form of consumer surplus loss would be €2.7 million (€3.6 million compared to the baseline).
+Again, enforcement costs of €55 000 per year are included.